 Sai Oua – Laos Sour Pork Sausage

 Sai Oua is made from chopped, fermented raw pork.
-It’s seasoned with lemongrass, sometimes ginger, kaffir lime leaves, shallots, cilantro (coriander), galangal and then flavoured with fish sauce.
+It’s seasoned with lemongrass, sometimes ginger, kaffir lime leaves, shallots, cilantro (coriander), and galangal and then flavoured with fish sauce.

 Yam Salat – Luang Prabang Salad